 Hosting the XML feed on your server

-You can host your hotel list feed on your server, and Google will periodically download ("fetch") the feed from your server using the frequency you choose.
+You can host your hotel list on your server, and Google will periodically download ("fetch") the feed from your server using the frequency you choose.
 This delivery method is also known as Hotel List Pull.

-After you have created your hotel list feed and validated its XML files, do the following:
+After you have created your hotel list and validated its XML files, do the following:

 - Prepare the files for download by Google as described in Hosting requirements.

 - Contact your technical account manager (TAM) to: